 Another huge factor is the way that you work.
 Every dog walker does his or her job a little differently, but those who make the most money tend to look for ways to minimize their costs while maximizing the number of ways that they make money.

 Some dog walkers tend to make more money because they are better dialed into how to find clients.
 They might have personal connections or access to a great network that helps them find work.
 Other walkers get paid more because they offer more services – they don’t just walk dogs, but they also groom them, train them, and provide pet sitting services throughout the day.

 There are even dog walkers who are able to charge more because they have better gear.
-They provide high-end harnesses, leashes, and toys, a factor that can make them look more professional.
+They provide high-end dog harnesses, retractable dog leashes, and dog toys, a factor that can make them look more professional.
 Some walkers even make more because they can provide a better explanation for why they charge a specific amount compared to the competition.